khiajohnson/SpiCE-Corpus/docs/index.md

 # The SpiCE Corpus

 SpiCE is an open-access corpus of conversational bilingual Speech in Cantonese and English.
 SpiCE includes high-quality audio recordings of 30-minute interviews with 34 early bilinguals in each language with accompanying transcriptions and language background informaiton.
-The corpus was first released in May 2021.
+The corpus was first released on May 20, 2021.
 Detailed information about the corpus is provided on the [design](design.md) and [transcription](transcription.md) pages.

 ## Contributors